Former rugby league player Rowan Baxter, wife and children killed in Brisbane car fire

-(CNN)Former rugby league player Rowan Baxter, his wife and their three young children have died after their car was allegedly set alight in Brisbane, Australia.
+(CNN)Ex-rugby league player Rowan Baxter, his wife and their three young children have died after their car was allegedly set alight in Brisbane, Australia.

-Baxter, who played for Auckland's New Zealand Warriors in Australia's National Rugby League (NRL), allegedly filled a gas can with fuel at a local service station, before dousing the car containing his wife and children, and setting it alight, according to multiple Australian news reports.
+Baxter, a former member of Auckland's New Zealand Warriors squad in Australia's National Rugby League (NRL), allegedly filled a gas can with fuel at a local service station, before dousing the car containing his wife and children, and setting it alight, according to multiple Australian news reports.

 Police said in a statement they were called to a car fire about 8.30 a.m. local time Wednesday and three children aged six, four and three were found dead inside.